Jess Thirlby: Celtic Dragons

 During the 2006–07 Netball Superleague season, Thirlby served as head coach of Celtic Dragons.

 Team Bath

 During the 2007–08 Netball Superleague season, Thirlby served as an assistant coach to Jan Crabtree at Team Bath.
 She was appointed Team Bath's head coach for the 2008–09 Netball Superleague season.
 She subsequently guided Team Bath to further Netball Superleague titles in 2008–09, 2009–10 and 2013.
 Between 2015 and 2019, Thirlby served as Team Bath's director of netball.

 England

 While still an active player, Thirlby coached the England under-17 and under-19 teams during 2004 and 2005.
 She later served as both an assistant coach and head coach with the England under-21 team at the 2009 and 2013 World Youth Cups.
-Between 2013 and 2015 she served as an assistant coach to Anna Mayes with the senior England team.
+Between 2013 and 2015 she served as an assistant coach to Anna Stembridge with the senior England team.
 In July 2019 Thirlby was appointed head coach of the senior England team, taking over from Tracey Neville.
+Under Thirlby's guidance, England have finished as runners up at the 2023 Netball World Cup and won the 2021 and 2024 Taini Jamison Trophy Series' and the 2025 Netball Nations Cup.
+In March 2026, Thirlby stepped down as England head coach with immediate effect and four months before the 2026Commonwealth Games in Glasgow.
+She cited needing to process the death of her father as the reason and was replaced by assistant coach and ex head coach Anna Stembridge in the interim with recruitment to take place after the Commonwealth Games.